If my rush moving to France wasn’t self-imposed, I could complain about so much to do. Instead, I just grin and bear it. Then grin some more.

 Rental contract

 Be especially mindful of the charges from the rental agency.
 I was surprised with the cost of a “honorarium” that was owed to them by both the owner of the apartment and by me — more than the cost of a month’s rent!
 When I complained about the cost, the agent stated it is the customary way to work with rental agencies in France.
-To pacify me, he moved my closing date so that the overall price was reduced.
+To pacify me, he moved my closing date to reduce the overall price.

 Moving to France Step 5